Zaha handed further one-game ban by FA

-Crystal Palace forward Wilfried Zaha has been handed a further one-match ban by the Football Association.

-The punishment, which also includes a £10,000 fine, relates to the 26-year-old's behaviour following a red card during the closing stages of last month's 1-1 draw at Southampton.
+The punishment, which also includes a £10,000 fine, relates to the 26-year-old's behaviour after a red card during the closing stages of last month's 1-1 draw at Southampton.

 Zaha clashed with Saints midfielder James Ward-Prowse to earn a first booking and then immediately received a second yellow card for sarcastically applauding referee Andre Marriner.

-The Ivory Coast international continued to make the gesture as he left the field in a frustrated fashion and has accepted an FA charge of improper conduct.
+The Cote d'Ivoire international continued to make the gesture as he left the field in a frustrated fashion and has accepted an FA charge of improper conduct.

 Zaha sat out last weekend's 2-0 win over Fulham as a result of his dismissal and the additional suspension will not be effective as he considers his right to appeal.